Profile updated 22/03/23

 The TOWER of LONDON Fortress, Prison, Execution site.
 Home of the Crown Jewels and the worlds largest clear cut diamond Cullinan 1.
 Set beside the River Thames and the famous Tower Bridge we can travel there by boat from Westminster.

 WINDSOR CASTLE * The Most Romantique Castle that is in the World - so wrote the diarist Samuel Pepys in 1666.
-This imposing castle built by William the Conqueror and used by monarchs continuously sine the 11th century and now favourite home of Her Majesty the Queen, who may be in residence on the day you visit!
+This imposing castle built by William the Conqueror and used by monarchs continuously since the 11th century.
 Tour the stunning State Apartments decorated with priceless works of art.
 Set within the castle grounds you can visit St Georges Chapel where Prince Harry married Megan Markle in 2018.

 STONEHENGE and BATH The mysterious stones set in the lovely english countryside with an ever changing story as archaeologists discover new artefacts and facts.
 Bath awarded UNESCO World Heritage status in 1987 , visit the stunning Roman Baths so wonderfully well preserved.
 View the elegant18C architecture built with honey coloured limestone named after the city - Bath stone.
 This city was the playground of the Georgians, hear all about them, on a city tour.
 Then there is the shopping, delicious Bath buns and tasty pasties - a speciality of the area.